dedickinson/community/tutorials/deploy-dependency-track/index.md

 ## Objectives

-1. [_Generate an SBOM_](#generate-an-sbom) takes you through creating an SBOM for a basic project.
+1. [Generate an SBOM](#generate-an-sbom) takes you through creating an SBOM for a basic project.
-1. [_Deploy Dependency Track_](#deploy-dependency-track) provides basic setup for a deployment.
-    Two pathways are offered for deployment:
-    - Cloud Run for a quick demo rollout
-    - Google Kubernetes Engine and Cloud SQL for a more long-term approach
+1. [Prepare the Dependency Track images](#prepare-the-dependency-track-images) sets up an Artifact Registry and the required images.
+1. [Deploy Dependency Track](#deploy-dependency-track) deploys Dependency Track to Google Kubernetes Engine.
-1. [_Using Dependency Track_](#using-dependency-track) will then demonstrate uploading an SBOM and integrating Cloud Build.
+1. [Using Dependency Track](#using-dependency-track) will then demonstrate uploading an SBOM and integrating Cloud Build.